Paynopain-Dev/woocommerce/README.md

     sudo docker-compose up --build -d

-If you use it this port 8000 for something with docker you will need to stop it and destroy it.
+If you use it this port 8000, or when you use docker port for something you will need to stop it and destroy it.
 First of all check which ID have this container:

     sudo docker container ls -a